arichardson/qemu/README.md

 * `cheri_v090`

 This is a boolean property.
-If enabled, QEMU-CHERI runs in a mode compatible with the v0.9 version of the CHERI specificaiton.
+If enabled, QEMU-CHERI runs in a mode compatible with the v0.9 version of the CHERI specification.
 This flag defaults to on.
 It includes setting the v0.9 orientation of the M bit as well as updated permissions definition and new instructions.